jeremyhahn/tradebot/README.md

 ## Known Issues

-1. Calculations using floats instead of fixed decimals (causes minor rounding errors in some cases)
+1. Indicators need to be refactored from floats to decimals to avoid minor rounding errors over time (indicators only) (ex: .123456789 BTC (9 places) is rounded to .12345679 (8 places) instead of .12345678)